Betty Clemo: Early life

-Career in film industry
+Career

 Clemo married English diplomat William Clemo in the 1930s and moved to London at the outbreak of World War II.
 William died during the war and Clemo eventually moved to Los Angeles under the advice of Elinor Glyn.
 With the help of Elsie de Wolfe, whose husband, Sir Charles Mendl, was a colleague of William Clemo, she was hired as a costume consultant for 20th Century Fox and worked extensively with Edith Head, Irene Sharaff, and Charles LeMaire.
 She later moved to New York and worked as the chief pattern maker for Valentina Schlee.

 Clemo relocated to Hong Kong at the end of the 1950s to work as an art director and costume designer for Shaw's studio.
 Under the studio system, she worked at numerous projects and is best remembered for her collaboration with Lin Dai, where she designed most of her costumes on and off stage.
-She was awarded Best Art Director at the Asia Pacific Film Festival in 1961 for the movie Les Belles.

-In 1962 she started her own fashion brand, Betty Clemo, and set up a boutique called Betty Clemo's Couture at the Peninsula Hotel in Hong Kong.
 Generally regarded one of the first fashion designers in Hong Kong, she was the first to introduce Paris haute couture to Asia by importing licensed line-to-line adaptations of Paris haute couture fashions to Hong Kong.
+She created her eponymous boutique Betty Clemo's Couture in The Peninsula in 1962.
 Labels she carried throughout the years included Christian Dior, Nina Ricci, Maggy Rouff, Norman Hartnell, and Hanae Mori.
 Apart from local movie stars and socialites from Hong Kong, she also attracted a following of international celebrities such as Hollywood actresses Greta Garbo, Marlene Dietrich, Joan Crawford, Anna May Wong, Ava Gardner, Rita Hayworth, Merle Oberon, Jennifer Jones and Sophia Loren and royal figures such as the Duchess of Windsor and Princess Margaret.

 She retired in the mid-1990s and moved to London with her grandchildren.
 She died in her sleep in 2005.

+She is the grandmother of the New York fashion designer Chocheng.